J-Rivard/trading-bot/README.md

 # trading-bot Discord Bot

-## This is a discord bot written in go with the purpose of filtering out the unwanted UQ events in pso2.
+## This is a discord bot written in go with the purpose of simulating stock trading

 ## Dependencies
 * Postgres - I recommend using docker to host a local instance, https://hub.docker.com/_/postgres